SOCIOLOGY AND PUBLIC HEALTH

 “Doctor, we do understand that you don’t think you have an addiction….well we think you do and we have a duty to keep the public safe.
 If you would like to continue practicing medicine, we’re going to ask that you do every single thing we say.
 In exchange for that compliance, we will offer you a protective shield from the medical board.
 If you refuse, we cannot offer you anything and you will be at the mercy of the board.”

 The physicians play ball.
-They are required to attend weekly recovery groups, submit weekly urine screen tests, and have quarterly meetings with the physician’s health program.
+By mandate, they attend weekly recovery groups and submit weekly urine screen tests.
+Physicians also have quarterly meetings with the physician’s health program.
 That program will refer them to other physicians and therapists to receive ongoing support and care.
 The length of this commitment tends to be about 5 years.
 If that physician is unable to maintain recovery, they are sent to rehab and have to restart the process or have their license suspended.

 How can we learn from the paths of these doctors in recovery?
-Accountability and longitudinal care are strong ingredients to being successful.
+Accountability and longitudinal care are strong ingredients for professionals in recovery to be successful.
 If you can work with your clinician to build some of these ingredients for yourself, you can reach success rates comparable to those impaired doctors.

 Practicing lawyers have an overall less structured recovery program than the physicians, and this can cause some general problems.
 Lawyers are one of the highest professional careers for alcoholism.
 A common way an attorney enters treatment is through a required substance evaluation following a DUI offense.
 This will lead to recommendations for counseling, certain levels of treatment, or other guidelines for the attorney to remain clean and sober.
 If that attorney fails to follow the specified requirements, they will face disbarment just as with the addicted physicians.